Quentin Tarantino

 The release of 'The Hateful Eight' (2015) was under threat

 In 2018, the director worked on a film about Charles Manson and his cult called "The Family."
-The film "Once Upon a Time in Hollywood" hit the screens in the summer of 2019, starring Brad Pitt, Leonardo DiCaprio (their duo was called the best since Robert Redford and Paul Newman), and Margot Robbie.
+"Once Upon a Time in Hollywood" arrived in theaters during summer 2019, starring Brad Pitt, Leonardo DiCaprio (critics hailed their pairing as the best since Robert Redford and Paul Newman), and Margot Robbie.

 Once upon a time in Hollywood – Official Trailer (HD)

-The plot centers on Rick Dalton, a rapidly declining Western star, and his stunt double Cliff Booth.
+The story follows Rick Dalton, a fading Western star, and his stunt double Cliff Booth.
 A young director, Roman Polanski, and his wife Sharon Tate move in next door to Rick.
-In real life, Sharon became a victim of Charles Manson's Family members, but once again, Tarantino stayed true to his principles and presented an alternate version of this story.
+In real life, Sharon became a victim of Charles Manson's Family members, but true to form, Tarantino delivers his own alternate take on these events.

 Quentin Tarantino on the set of 'Once Upon a Time in Hollywood'